1986 I-AA Season

 (West Texas State)

-I-AA IndependentLone Star (Division I-AA)
+I-AA IndependentLone Star (Division II)

 Western IllinoisMid-Continent (I-AA)Gateway (I-AA)